SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 - Settings are now also configureable on the organization where disabled organization settings overwrite the same setting on all its DataMiner Systems.
 This also applies for all its sub/child settings.
 - Settings are displayed and managed from a seperate page for the organization and for each DMS.
 - A new setting has been added for Live Sharing (dashboard sharing).
-- In addition to one global Remote Access setting, there are now sub/child settings that apply to remote accessing Cube, the User-Definable APIs and the web apps.
+- In addition to one global Remote Access setting, there are now sub/child settings that apply to remote access to Cube, the User-Defined APIs and the web apps separatly.

 #### 29 March 2024 - Enhancement - Admin DxM status [ID_39277]